Do you want to practice and get better at gymnastics this summer?

 1. Have Handstand Contests

-When you’re hanging out with your gymnast friends, you can have handstand contests.
-You can have them outside on the grass or inside against a wall.
+When you’re hanging out with your gymnast friends this summer, you can have handstand contests.
+You can have them outside on the grass, at the beach, or inside against a wall.

 If you’re doing them against the wall, make sure you are doing them with your stomach flat against the wall.
 To do this: Stand with your back to the wall and put your hands on the ground.
 Put your feet on the wall one at a time.
 Walk your feet up the wall as you move your hands closer to the wall.
-Do this until your stomach is pressing the wall and you are completely vertical (I call this Spiderman-Against-The-Wall and it’s a favorite SkillTrakker exercise of mine).
+Do this until your stomach is pressing the wall and you are completely vertical (We call this Spiderman-Against-The-Wall and it’s one of our favorite SkillTrakker exercises).

-Whichever way you decide to hold your handstand contest, see who can hold their handstand the longest.
+Whichever way you decide to hold your handstand contest, see who can hold her handstand the longest.
 Most likely, the one that can hold it the longest will be the gymnast that has a tight body, squeezes her core, and focuses on pulling her feet towards the ceiling.
+Having handstand contests will not only help you build stamina, but will also help you learn good form.

 2. Practice on the Playground Bars